AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 	<br><em>How to <strong>clear out the clutter</strong> in Modern Code Review?</em>
 </p>

 Triaging is the name given for confirming, prioritizing, and organizing issue reports.
 It is an emerging topic.
-Methods using text classification [5][6], graph theory methods [7], and clustering [8] have been proposed.
+Methods using text classification (supervised or semi-supervised) [5][6], graph theory methods [7], and clustering [8] have been proposed.

 Microsoft uses its own issue triage syetem extensively in its open-source projects, notably Visual Studio Code [9].
 It involves a GitHub bot named *vscode-triage-bot* which isolates the issue type, software version, operating system version, and hardware info from the issue report.
 In the documentation, the company visualizes its intricate triage policy by state graphs.